-- Pericardiocentesis.
-The removal of fluid from the pericardium using a needle.
+- Pericardiocentesis: This procedure involves the removal of fluid from the pericardium using a needle.

-- Pericardiectomy.
-The surgical removal of part of the pericardium to relieve pressure on the heart.
+- Pericardiectomy: A surgeon will remove part of the pericardium to relieve pressure on the heart.

-- Thoracotomy.
-A surgical procedure that allows the draining of blood or blood clots around the heart.
+- Thoracotomy: This surgical procedure allows the draining of blood or blood clots from around the heart.

-However, more complicated cases of cardiac tamponade will often require surgery, including a thoracotomy.
+However, more complicated cases of cardiac tamponade will often require surgery, such as a thoracotomy.

 After surgery, the individual may receive the following as they stabilize:

-- intravenous (IV) fluids to maintain normal blood pressure
+- IV fluids to maintain normal blood pressure

 - medications to increase blood pressure